siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

 Regions in parts of Asia and Europe continued to have higher performance.
 This may be due to higher network speeds, wealthier populations with faster devices, and closer edge-caching locations.
-We should inspect the dataset before drawing too many conclusions.
 Here are the top 10 regions by the number of websites in CrUX versus their relative population sizes:

 {{ figure_markup(
   image="performance-5-country-top-origins-vs-pop.png",